 Pros: most substantial pillow in the lineup and won’t sleep hot.

-Cons: pricer but worth it if you like latex and the flexibility of the construction to move with you.
+Cons: pricey but worth it if you like latex and the flexibility of the construction to move with you.

-This pillow is for you if you love latex, want more loft and bounce.
-It's huggable and keeps its shape.
+This pillow is for you if you love latex and want more loft and bounce.
+It’s huggable and keeps its shape.

 Purple Plush Pillow

 The Plush is Purple’s lighter, fluffy pillow.
 What’s weird about it?
 It zips and unzips on the sides (not the ends) – but not like other pillows where you can remove some of the insides to change up the height.
 No, this one compresses or relaxes to add more or less of a fluffy feel.
 It’s the highest loft of all the Purple pillows.

-It came to us a little lumpy and surprisingly reviews from their own customers (or people who were given a free pillow to review) weren't always stellar.
+It came to us a little lumpy, and surprisingly, reviews from their customers (or people who were given a free pillow to review) weren’t always stellar.

-For some reason, Purple doesn't really like king or queen sizes of pillows.
-In fact, they skip right over the queen to the king.
+For some reason, Purple doesn’t like king or queen sizes of pillows.
+In fact, they skip right from the queen to the king.
 But only the Purple Plush even comes in king (as of this writing).